alexholmes/blog/_posts/2012-10-20-hadoop-unit-testing-with-minimrcluster.markdown

         super.startCluster(true, null);
     }

-The only real downside to using MiniMRCluster and MiniDFSCluster is speed - it takes a good 5-10 seconds for both setup and tear-down, and when you multiply this for each test case this can add up.
+Once you make this change the above JUnit test will work.
+This can be a bit tedious to have to roll into each and every one of your unit tests, but luckily there are a couple of options out there so that you don't have to.

+First, Steve pointed out a [LocalMRCluster](http://smartfrog.svn.sourceforge.net/viewvc/smartfrog/trunk/core/hadoop-components/grumpy/src/org/smartfrog/services/hadoop/grumpy/LocalMRCluster.groovy)
+Groovy class bundled in [SmartFrog](http://wiki.smartfrog.org/wiki/display/sf/SmartFrog+Home) which fixes this issue by extending MiniMRCluster.

-In my GitHub [hadoop-utils](https://github.com/alexholmes/hadoop-utils) project I created a JUnit class similar to ClusterMapReduceTestCase called [MiniHadoopTestCase](https://github.com/alexholmes/hadoop-utils/blob/master/src/main/java/com/alexholmes/hadooputils/test/MiniHadoopTestCase.java) which fixes this property problem, and also gives you more control over where the in-memory clusters will store their data on your local filesystem, and also let you control the number of TaskTrackers
+Another alternative is to use my GitHub [hadoop-utils](https://github.com/alexholmes/hadoop-utils) project which contains a JUnit class similar to ClusterMapReduceTestCase called [MiniHadoopTestCase](https://github.com/alexholmes/hadoop-utils/blob/master/src/main/java/com/alexholmes/hadooputils/test/MiniHadoopTestCase.java) which fixes this property problem, and also gives you more control over where the in-memory clusters will store their data on your local filesystem, and also let you control the number of TaskTrackers